leloykun/leloykun.github.io/content/ponder/test-time-regression/index.md

     <img src="associative-recall.png" style="width:80%; height:80%" />
 </div>

 A "cue" goes into the brain and a "response" comes out.
-And the brain learns this "cue"-"response" pairing automatically through experience.
+And the brain learns this "cue"-"response" mapping automatically through experience.

 We want our models to learn how to do this too.
 But in practice, we call the "cue" the "key" and the "response" the "value" (following the Attention is All You Need$^{[1]}$ paper).

 ---

-From here, we have a (major) architectural design decision to make: Either we let the model's "state" grow with the context length... or we fix it at a certain size.
+From here, we have a (major) architectural design decision to make: Either we let the model's "state" grow with the context length, or... we fix it at a certain size.

-The former allows us to keep as much information as we can as we chug through the context, which in turn helps with the model's expressivity.
+The former allows us to keep as much information as we can as we chug through the context.
+This, in turn, helps with the model's expressivity as there is little to no information loss.

-While the latter is much more efficient at the cost of expressivity.
+The latter, on the other hand, is *much* more efficient at the cost of expressivity.
 There's an upper limit on how much information we can store in this state.
-And there's also the question of how we're gonna teach the model to learn which information are important enough to store and which to discard.
+And there's also the question of *how* we're gonna teach the model to learn which information are important enough to store and which to discard.

 <div align="center">
     <img src="vaswani-vs-linear-attention.png" style="width:90%; height:90%;" />
 </div>

 For the rest of the thread, I'll focus on linear attention...
-I'll just make another thread for the former case (stay tuned!).
+I'll make another thread for the former case (stay tuned!).

----

-But where do we actually get the keys and the values?
+### Heirarchical optimization process with (linear) attention mechanisms

-Another very common (& very old) architectural design decision is to map the input context into key-value pairs.
+Now, another design decision we need to make is how to map the input context into key-value pairs.

----

 Interestingly, this results in a two-layer optimization process: